Kyoto Outfit Inspo: What to Wear in Kyoto During Summer

 View of a traditional pagoda in Kyoto surrounded by buildings and a sign for a matcha cafe, under a clear blue sky.

-Humidity levels starting to rise as the increasingly warm month progresses, hinting at the approaching summer.
-It’s advisable to dress in layers to accommodate the varying temperatures throughout the day, particularly in the cooler early morning hours and the fading evening light.
-Breathable fabrics which allow air to circulate around your body freely are your best bet for staying comfortable during your ancient explorations.
-When planning your outfits, consider the activities you’ll be engaging in and the cultural sites you’ll visit.
+When planning your outfits, consider the cultural sites you’ll visit.
 Modest yet functional attire is ideal, allowing you to transition seamlessly from temple visits to leisurely strolls along the Kamo River.
-With this in mind, let’s delve into customizable outfit elements that will ensure you look and feel fabulous while exploring Kyoto!
+With this in mind, let’s delve into customizable outfit elements that will ensure you look and feel fantastic while exploring Kyoto!

 What to Wear in Kyoto in May?